 What’s the Difference Between Single and Double Action

 If you’re a fan of pistols, chances are you’ve run into the terms “single action” and “double action” before.
 Some pistols, for example certain SIG models, are DAO (double action only).
 Meanwhile, others like 1911s are single action pistols.
-In this we’ll take a look at how semi auto pistols work, including single vs double action systems – let’s do it!
+In this we’ll take a look at how semi auto pistols work, including single vs double action systems.

 How do Semi Auto Pistols Work?

 Pistols generally use one of two mechanisms when firing.
 On one hand, you have revolvers.
-These trusty and reliable handguns have been used for hundreds of years thanks to their simple and robust design.
+These trusty and reliable handguns have been used for hundreds of years in one form or another.
+They use mechanical actions to chamber the next and are considered to be "user powered".
 Everyone from cowboys to police officers have used revolvers, and they’re still popular among citizens today.

 On the other hand, you have semi auto (semi automatic) pistols.
 Like semi auto rifles, these pistols use the weapon’s own recoil to eject an empty casing and load a new round into battery.
 Semi auto pistols have become hugely popular in recent decades thanks to their high ammo capacity.